mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 If the Travellers successfully deflect the asteroid, they are showered with great rewards for saving the day.
-Jubilant crowds meet them at the starport with a heroes’ welcome and parade, provided no loss of life occurred.
+Jubilant crowds meet them at the starport with a heroes' welcome and parade, provided no loss of life occurred.
 Even if they only partially save Brufort and fragments hit the planet, causing some destruction, the survivors will be grateful for their efforts.